minghuin/ESE519_Project/README.md

 # ESE519_Project

 # Design
-An elect-rooster is designed with the screen of Pico4ml to show time and temperature information.
-Time will be initialized every time by WiFi when it's connected to power as Pico4ml does not have its internal clock.
+An elect-rooster is an intelligent clock system.
+Current time and temperature are shown on the screen of Pico4ml and the brightness of the screen will be adjusted automatically based on the environment.
+The rooster will crow every morning when it sees the light.

 ## Feature
-The basic feature is that the alarm will ring on the setting time.
+Initialization of current time is realized by WiFi module ESP 8266.

-Besides, the temperature information is collceted by the temperature sensor of Pico4ml itself.
+Instant temperature is collected by the temperature sensor on Pico4ml.

-Another interesting feature is that the brightness of the screen would automatically adjust based on the current environment, so your eyes wouln't be hurt in a dark environment.
+Another interesting feature is that the brightness of the screen would automatically adjust based on the environment.
+It will go dark in a dark environment, so your eyes won't get hurt.
 This is realized by the average brightness calculation based on the pictures shot by the camera.

 ## Diagram
 ![image](https://user-images.githubusercontent.com/114015725/209371673-579a6b6a-68b4-440d-be8e-82d6b97cbbed.png)